iamtrushar/Documents/deployment.md

 Install dotnet 3 preview (dotnet-hosting-3.0.0-preview6.19307.2-win)

 Run the script in PS with proper credentials to copy the apppool and template website.
-Once executed successufully make sure the apppool is set to "No Managed Code"
+Once executed successufully make sure the apppool is set to "No Managed Code".
+This currently a manual step and can be converted to PS script.

 ```
 cd "C:\Program Files\IIS\Microsoft Web Deploy V3"